hitwcx/branching-process/README.md

-# The glass branching process
+# The branching process simulation
-This is the branching process.
-To simulate the glass branching process.
+The script can simulate the branching process